hasantezcan/hasantezcan.github.io/_posts/2018-04-01-Robot-Localization.md

     			\end{pmatrix} $$

 ## Initial state
-We do not know the initial position of the robot.
+To make the problem more interesting, let's assume that we do not know the initial position of the robot.
 The logical approach is to assume a uniform probability distribution over all tiles of the grid.
 Since our environment consists of 6 states, we can say that for any of those 6 states (let's call this hypothetical state <em>i </em>), the probability that the agent starts its adventure in square  <em>i </em> is:

 $$ {P(X_0=i)=1/6} $$